alex-controlx/arb-seeker/README.md

 ### Processing Flow

+**Note:** API polling is currently disabled.
+The bot uses mock data in manual mode.

+1. Check if within Sydney daytime (7am-11pm) - skip if outside hours
-1. Fetch odds from The-Odds-API for active sports
+2. ~~Fetch odds from The-Odds-API for active sports~~ (disabled to save costs)
-2. Parse and match with Betfair markets
-3. Detect arbitrage opportunities
+3. Use mock data or manual triggers for arbitrage opportunities
 4. For each valid arb:
    - Calculate Grey Man stake
    - Validate via ArbEngine